zenseact/swarm-learning-master-thesis/README.md

 `conda activate fleet`

+`pip install -e .`

 Now you have a virtual environment from which you can use all functionalities in the ZOD sdk and you have pytorch installed also!

+To create the target variables (ground truth) for ZOD, run the main function in common/groundtruth_utils.py.
+This will store a dictionary with frame id -> target in the global_configs.STORED_GROUND_TRUTH_PATH path. - NOTE: there will be many failed frames that looks like errors.